Food Processing - People Development Magazine

 Step #3 – Wash Surfaces with Cleaning Agent

 After that, cover all the walls, floors, and all other equipment with the cleaning agent.
-In this step, it’s advisable to use the right scrubbing to enhance the effective removal of all dirty materials and other residues.
+In this step, it’s advisable to use the proper scrubbing to enhance the effective removal of all dirty materials and other residues.
 Clean carefully around edges and folds, in particular, as they are likely to become greasy.

 Step #4 – Rinse Thoroughly

-Step #5 – Start Sanitization
+Step #5 – Start Sanitisation

 Step #6 – Let it Dry